 The School Advisory Council is an advisory body formed by the School District of Philadelphia to support parent involvement to advance student achievement.
 Nine members serve on the PAS SAC: principal, two staff members selected by the PFT building committee, home and school association president, four parent representatives elected by the families and a community representative selected by the Spruce Hill Community Association.
-For the 2019-19 school year, the School Advisory Council members are Lauren Overton (principal), Theresa Knight (counselor), Jayne Downing (librarian), Jim Dugan (HSA president), Vidya Plainfield, Jessica McCollum, Illiana Pagan-Teitelbaum, Michelle Papachristou, and Monica Calkins (Spruce Hill Community Association).
+For the 2022-23 school year, the School Advisory Council members are Lauren Overton (principal), Theresa Knight (counselor), Max Hibbard PFT building rep and 5th grade teacher),, Jim Dugan (HSA president), Vidya Plainfield, Jessica McCollum, Illiana Pagan-Teitelbaum, Michelle Papachristou, and Rebecca Geller-Puchalsky (Spruce Hill Community Association).
 All SAC meetings are open to parents/guardians who wish to participate.